[Week 20 of 52 Weeks to a Better Relationship With Your Child]

 - to know how to get help or feedback

 The first few times we tried family chore time, we didn’t have definite goals for the children.
 As a result, the children weren’t exactly dragging their feet with getting things done, but they were drifting.
 They never knew what I was going to ask next or how long it would go on.
-They felt powerless and, from their young perspective, hopeless.
+They felt powerless and, from their young perspective, kind of hopeless.
 You know how such things can seem never ending for a child.

 When I came up with my chore system, there was immediate and almost startling improvement.
-If you think it sounds like a lot of work to set up a system, I suggest you weigh it against the struggle that is likely to occur without such a helpful system.
+If you think it sounds like a lot of work to set up a system, I suggest you weigh it against the possibly endless struggle that is likely to occur without such a helpful system.
 Spending a few hours with initial set-up, and then a couple of hours to adjust it yearly is a much happier way to spend time than in the conflict of undefined and unfulfilled requirements.

 In my chore system, I had charts that could be easily referred to by everyone.
 Items could be checked off.
 Notes could be made as necessary.